-- Unknown threats are those that haven’t been identified in the wild.
+- Unknown threats are those that haven’t been identified in the wild

 Find irregularities across your infrastructure and identify known-bad attacker techniques

 There are two ways to find threats: Find irregularities across your infrastructure and identify known-bad attacker techniques.
-In the first case, if a user logs in from New York every morning and suddenly logs in from Beijing same afternoon, this is certainly an activity of interest.
-User behavior analytics are invaluable in helping identify this kind of anomalous behavior quickly.
+In the first case, if a user logs in from New York every morning and suddenly logs in from Beijing the same afternoon, this is certainly an activity of interest.
+User behavior analytics is invaluable in helping identify this kind of anomalous behavior quickly.
 These tools establish a baseline for what is “normal” in a given environment, then leverage analytics to conclude when behavior is drifting from “normal” to “not normal” behavior.

 On the other side, there are a number of ways attackers can gain an initial foothold onto your network, discover new assets, and move toward sensitive data.
 Attacker behavior analytics can expose the various tactics, techniques, and procedures by which attackers can gain access—and profit—from your corporate network.
-This includes things like malware, cryptojacking and confidential data exfiltration.
+This includes things like malware, cryptojacking, and confidential data exfiltration.